piyush369kr/Railway-Reservation-System/README.md

 ## At **Ticket Booking** You can *Book Ticket* 7 days from today.

-#### you need to give initial and final station name and it will give all the train between them with available seats.
+#### You need to give initial and final station name and it will give all the train between them with available seats.

 Different **.txt** keeps database of train information.